 The industry you operate in defines how the chatbot functions.
 Financial industries will have to spend and focus more on security and compliance protocols in addition to whatever they’re building.
-Similarly, high-touch industries like travel, telecommunication, e-commerce will have to focus more on creating engagement and modelling dialogues so that the chatbot can chit-chat with the customer on things like weather and other small talk apart from serving core features
+Similarly, high-touch industries like travel, telecommunication, e-commerce will have to focus more on creating engagement and modelling dialogues.
+This will let the chatbot chit-chat with the customer on things like weather and other small talk apart from serving core features

 This has got to do with the scope of the chatbot and the needs it fulfils.
-You could build a chatbot for lead generation or for generating new sales, answering commonly posed questions, up-selling, cross-selling, account management, customer support, troubleshooting, information dissemination, engagement and a plethora of other purposes.
+You could build a chatbot for lead generation, generating new sales and answering commonly posed questions.
+Further use include up-selling, cross-selling, account management, customer support, troubleshooting, information dissemination, and so on.

 3. Level of interaction